Idea-Maker-Agency/idea-procedure/doc/server-creation.md

 ### prepare the virtual environment
 in the project directory run:

-`virtualenv env --python=python3`
+`virtualenv dev --python=python3`

-Note: I typically name the virtualenv directory "prod" or "stage" to indicate what its used for.
+Note: I typically name the virtualenv directory "dev" or "staging" to indicate what its used for.
+Production names depend on client.
+It can be "www" or "app" etc. Check with project lead.

 ### Prepare the systemctl files
 in our project home directory there is a folder called "deployment".